Gelfand-Tsetlin modules in the Coulomb context: Coulomb branches

-\begin{Definition} The (quantum) Coulomb branch is the convolution algebra \end{Definition} It might not be readily apparent what the algebra structure on this space is.
-However, it is uniquely determined by the fact that it acts on $H_*^{Q\times \C^*}(N[[t]])=H^*_{Q\times \C^*}(*)$ by
+\begin{Definition} The (quantum) Coulomb branch is the convolution algebra \end{Definition} \notation{$\EuScript{A}$}{The quantum Coulomb branch attached to the data $G, N$ and $Q$ (\cref{def:Coulomb})} It might not be readily apparent what the algebra structure on this space is.
+However, it is uniquely determined by the fact that it acts on $H_*^{Q\times \C^*}(N\llbracket t\rrbracket )=H^*_{Q\times \C^*}(*)$ by

-where $\iota$ is the inclusion of this algebra into $ \EuScript{A}$ as the Chern classes of the principal bundle $\EuScript{Y}_Q$ and the obvious inclusion of $\C[\hbar]\cong H^{\C^*}_*(N[[t]])$.
-Obviously there are a lot of technical issues that are being swept under the rug here; a reader concerned on this point should refer to \cite{BFN} for more details.
+where $\iota$ is the inclusion of this algebra into $ \EuScript{A}$ as the Chern classes of the principal bundle $\EuScript{Y}_Q$ and the obvious inclusion of $\C[\hbar]\cong H^{\C^*}_*(N\llbracket t\rrbracket )$.
+Obviously, there are a lot of technical issues that are being swept under the rug here; a reader concerned about this point should refer to \cite{BFN} for more details.

 Let $J=Q/G$, and $\mathfrak{j}$ the Lie algebra of this group.
 The subalgebra $H^*_{J\times \C^*}(*)=\Sym(\mathfrak{j}^*)[\hbar]\subset \EuScript{A}$ induced by the $Q\times \C^*$-action is central; borrowing terminology from physics, we call these {\bf flavor parameters}.
-We can thus consider the quotient of $\EuScript{A}$ by a maximal ideal in this ring.
+Thus, we can consider the quotient of $\EuScript{A}$ by a maximal ideal in this ring.
 This quotient is what is called the ``Coulomb branch'' in \cite[Def.
 3.13]{BFN} and our Definition \ref{def:Coulomb} matches the deformation constructed in \cite[\S 3(viii)]{BFN}.